Senegalese Tirailleurs: After 1945

+After the war, these representations continued to dominate postwar iconography.
+Memorials were erected to honor the contributions of the Tirailleurs Sénégalais, but they often remained impersonal abstractions.
+The soldiers themselves were rarely named or given individualized recognition, a stark contrast to the glorification of their French officers and commanders.
+Monuments like the one raised to General Mangin in Paris emphasized the leadership of the French over the individual sacrifices of the African soldiers, reinforcing the message that colonial French authority was paramount in shaping the destiny of the colonized peoples.
+The soldiers were celebrated as symbols of loyalty and bravery, yet their humanity and individual experiences were obscured by a larger narrative that continued to dehumanize them as subjects of the French empire rather than as full citizens of France.

 During the Algerian War the Tirailleurs Sénégalais saw extensive active service from 1954 to 1962, mainly as part of the quadrillage – a grid of occupation detachments intended to protect farms and roads in rural areas.
 About 12 separate Senegalese units (either three-battalion regiments or single battalions) served in French North Africa between 1954 and 1967, when the last French troops were withdrawn.
-In 1958–59 the Tirailleur units were in part dissolved, as African personnel transferred to newly formed national armies when the French colonies of West and Central Africa became independent.
+During 1958–59 the Tirailleur units were in part dissolved, as African personnel transferred to newly formed national armies when the French colonies of West and Central Africa became independent.
 Substantial numbers of former tirailleurs continued to serve in the French Army but as individual volunteers in integrated Colonial (later Marine) Infantry or Artillery units.
 The Tirailleurs Sénégalais lost their distinctive historic identity during this process.
 As an example, the 1er RTS, raised in 1857, became the 61st Marine Infantry Regiment in December 1958.

 The last Senegalese unit in the French Army was disbanded in 1964.